Postgres Permissions and Materialized Views

 values greater than 2.147 Billion (the

-max of INT
+max of INT).

 That's what I did too, until 2-3 years ago!

-I started changing my default mindset to using BIGINT
+I started changing my default mindset to using BIGINT over INT,

 reversing my long-held habit.